tezos-checker/checker/README.md

 the **tez** denominated value of the external index (e.g. 1 CHF).
 The median of these oracles gives a feed which we label $tz_t$.

+[George: Using the median (instead of, for example, the average) protects the system from oracles that (possibly maliciously) report too small or too large values.]

 #### Filters

 ##### Protected index